denoland/typescript-go/DENO_LOG.md

 # Deno Log

+### 2025.12.19 / @dsherret

+- Improved automatic lib.node.d.ts injection by deferring `/// <reference lib="node" />` from being injected.
+  - This now waits until after everything has loaded in order to decide whether to inject.

 ### 2025.12.18 / @dsherret

 - Added a `resolveJsxImportSource` method to the resolver for resolving the jsxImportSource based on the referrer.